 PLEASE NOTE: We do not sell or install any roofing materials.
+We do not install or repair roofs.
 We are not affiliated with any roofing contractor, roofing manufacturer, or roofing supplier.
 We are an independent, neutral, impartial, unbiased & unimpeachable third-party company offering professional roof consulting, advice, guidance for people and also owner advocacy for those unable to advocate for themselves.
-My reports and findings are an opinion based on product manufacturer specs, local codes, industry standards and my experience.
+My reports and findings are an opinion based on product manufacturer specs, local codes, industry standards and my 42 years of experience.
 I do not give a warranty or guarantee of any kind.

 ( My personal opinion, career experiences, anecdotes, and field observations regarding various aspects of the roofing industry are occasionally offered for client consideration.
 How clients use this information is beyond the control or interest of ORC ).

 Need Help with Your Roof?
 We Offer Professional Roof Consultation & Inspection in Oregon and Washington

 Oregon (& Washington) Roof Consulting and Inspection